-This command, found in Layout>Preferences, sets the spacing of the grid lines.
-Specify the number of ticks (subdivisions) per unit (spacing).
+This command, found in Layout>Preferences, sets the spacing of the grid lines and grid color.
+Specify the number of ticks (subdivisions) per unit (spacing) and the grid color as necessary.
 Change the default setting by saving changes in the preferences file.